Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Multiplicative Perturbations of Relative Entropy

-where the identity is in the subsystem $B_l$, and $P_l$ is a projection to the $l$th diagonal block. \begin{prop} Let $\E$ be a doubly stochastic conditional expectation and $\Phi$ a unital quantum channel such that $\E \Phi = \Phi \E = \E$, both defined on matrices of dimension $d$.
-Let $\ket{\psi}$ be a $d \times d$ Bell state given by $\ket{\psi} = \frac{1}{\sqrt{d}} \sum_{i=1}^d \ket{i} \otimes \ket{i}$ in the computational basis, which we may assume without loss of generality is a block diagonal basis for one copy of $\E$.
-Based on equation \eqref{eq:blockcondexp}, let $d_l$ denote the dimension of the $l$th diagonal block of $\id \otimes \E(\rho)$, and $m_l$ denote the dimension of the traced subsystem in that block.
+where $\sigma^B$ is a $\rho$-independent density on the subsystem $B_l$, and $P_l$ is a projector to the $l$th diagonal block.
+In particular, $\oplus_l P_l \rho P_l$ is a block diagonal matrix with entries from $\rho$, effectively removing all coherence between blocks.
+We may subsequently interpret each such block as a bipartite system $A_l \otimes B_l$, then trace out subsystem $B_l$ and replace it by the fixed state $\sigma^{B_l}$.
+This block diagonal form is applied commonly in operator algebras - see \citen{gao_unifying_2017} for discussion of the doubly stochastic case and \citen{gao_complete_2021} in general.
+It follows from the fundamental result of von Neumann \cite{von-neumann_rings_1949} that every von Neumann algebra is decomposable as a direct integral of factors, which are von Neumann algebras in which only the identity commutes with all elements.
+In infinite dimensions, ``$\oplus_l$" may take the form of a direct integral rather than a sum. \begin{prop} Let $\E_{\sigma*}$ be a stochastic conditional expectation weighted by normal, faithful density $\sigma$ and $\Phi$ a quantum channel such that $\E_{\sigma*} \Phi = \Phi \E_{\sigma*} = \E_{\sigma*}$, both defined on matrices of dimension $d$.
+Let $\ket{\psi}$ be a $d \times d$ Bell state given by $\ket{\psi} = \frac{1}{\sqrt{d}} \sum_{i=1}^d \ket{i} \otimes \ket{i}$ in the computational basis, which we may assume without loss of generality is compatible with the block diagonal form of $\E_{\sigma*}$ as in \eqref{eq:blockcondexp}.
+Let $d_l$ denote the dimension of the $l$th diagonal block of $\id \otimes \E_{\sigma*}(\rho)$ and $m_l$ denote the dimension of the traced subsystem in that block.
 Then